Attempted Murder Law in California - Penal Code 664/187

 At the law offices of Cron, Israels & Stark, We have defended hundreds of clients in Los Angeles County and throughout California against violent crime criminal charges, including attempted murder charges and other felony offenses.

-Our team of violent crime lawyers understand what prosecutors need to build a strong case and obtain a conviction.
+Our team of violent crime lawyers understands what prosecutors need to build a strong case and obtain a conviction.
 Our criminal lawyers also understand which defense strategies may be used effectively on behalf of a defendant accused of attempted murder.

 If you decide to retain our legal services, we will thoroughly investigate the facts of your case and explore defenses that can be used in court to seek a favorable outcome on your behalf.

 The injuries sustained by the victim could have been an accident.
 These and other issues will be fully explored to provide the strong defense you need to avoid a conviction.
+Call us anytime to schedule a free case evaluation with one of our attorneys.
+We are available 24/7.